tamzi/ReadMe-MasterTemplates/android/android.md

 *include option c if you have published the app on the palystore.

+## Running the source code:
+ - To run this project use Android studio 3.* and later.
+It will be less messy.
+ - Gradle version used: gradle 4.0.
+You can use multiple gradle versions vby having them stored offline.
+[You can read this to set it up.](www.sth)

 #### ProTip
 - If installing the various apks from the apk folders using option b; to instal a later version, uninstal the lastest version first.